ecosystem ecology, biogeochemistry, acid rain, human impacts on aquatic and terrestrial ecosystems

 Co-recipient of the 2003 Blue Planet Prize for outstanding scientific research that helps to solve global environmental problems.
 Dr. Likens was awarded the distinction along with Dr. F. H. Bormann, his long-term collaborator in the Hubbard Brook Ecosystem Study in New Hampshire.
 The Asahi Glass Foundation aspires for the Blue Planet Prize to be recognized as the environmental equivalent of the Nobel Prize.

 Climate exerts a powerful influence on biological processes, but the effects of climate change on ecosystem nutrient cycles are poorly resolved.
 While rare, long-term records offer a unique opportunity to disentangle effects of climate from other anthropogenic influences.
-In a study of the longest and most complete record of watershed nutrient and climate dynamics available worldwide, collected at the Hubbard Brook Experimental Forest in northeastern US, were analyzed.
+In a study of the longest and most complete record of watershed nutrient and climate dynamics available worldwide, collected at the Hubbard Brook Experimental Forest in northeastern US, interactions between climate and nutrient dynamics were analyzed.
 We found that climate alone cannot explain the occurrence of a dramatic >90% drop in watershed nitrate export over the past 46 years, despite longer growing seasons and higher soil temperatures.
 We do identify two factors capable of causing the observed change in the nitrogen cycle: altered paths of soil-water flow and lasting effects of historic forest cutting. [see Bernal et al. 2012, Proc.
 National Academy Sci.
 109(9):3406-3411.
 DOI:10.1073/pnas.1121448109]

 Dr. Likens spent much of 2008-2010 in Australia on two fellowships.
 First with the ‘Water for a Healthy Country’ program at CSIRO in Canberra, and the second was a Commonwealth for Environment Research Facilities (CERF) fellowship at the Australian National University (ANU) in Canberra.
 The CERF Fellowship was spent thinking about and developing a strategic plan for a long-term monitoring program in biodiversity and environmental change for Australia.
 This task was accomplished and a brief description can be found in Likens and Lindenmayer (Austral Ecology, 2011).